aloctavodia/BAP3/README.md

 ### Citation

-If you use the online or printed versions of this book in your own work, please cite us using
+If you use this book in your own work, please cite it using

 Martin Osvaldo A, Bayesian Analysis with Python.
 Packt Publishing.
 2024.
 ISBN 978-1-80512-716-1